- Senior Research Scientist at the Raspberry Pi Computing Education Research Centre

 Biography

-Having a computer science and education background led me to lead early work on computing education in K-5 (children from 5 to 12 years old) through the Barefoot Computing project.
-I have also worked on computing education for a wider range of learners including with cs4fn and Teaching Computing London.
-With funding from the DfE I lead CAS London, a large scale teacher community project and with Mayor of London funding I led the Queen Mary University of London TechPathways projects.
-As the CAS research chair, I have completed various projects, such as writing a University and Schools landscape document funded by the CPHC.
-I also run a computer science education research bookclub and a computer science education researcher community group.
+Having a computer science and education background led me to important early resource development and teacher education design for K-5 classrooms (children from 5 to 12 years old) through the Barefoot Computing project.
+I have also worked on computing education for other learners and teaching groups including with cs4fn and Teaching Computing London.
+With funding from the DfE, I led CAS London, a large-scale teacher community project and with Mayor of London funding I led the Queen Mary University of London TechPathways projects.
+As the CAS research chair, I have completed various projects, such as writing the Computing Pedagogy Report for the Royal Society and the CPHC funded University and Schools landscape document.
+I also set up a computer science education research book club and a computer science education researcher community group.
 I often present at teacher-facing conferences on pedagogy and I am particularly interested in taking research to practice.

-My Ph.D. research focuses on the use of design in K-5 programming projects, but I have also researched widely in K-12 computing education including on Semantic Waves, PRIMM, and broadening participation.
-I have published on computational thinking, design, primary pedagogy and a host of other topics in book chapters, journals and at conferences.
-At the Research Centre I am now leading on a wide range of projects including investigating how we might teach AI to younger learners, about teaching programming and about culturally responsible pedagogy.
+My Ph.D. research focused on the use of design in K-5 programming projects, but I have also researched widely in K-12 computing education including on Semantic Waves, PRIMM, and broadening participation.
+I have published on computational thinking, design, primary pedagogy and a host of other topics in book chapters, journals and conferences.
+At the Research Centre I am now leading on a wide range of projects including investigating how we might teach AI to younger learners, about teaching programming and culturally responsive teaching.

 Please get in touch with me if you are interested in finding out more about my research activities, as I love to talk about all things CS Ed research.